ICRAR/ijson/README.rst

 ---------------------

-Most common usage is having ijson yield native Python objects out of a JSON stream located under a prefix.
+Most common usage is having ijson yield native Python objects out of a JSON stream (file-like object) located under a prefix.
 This is done using the ``items`` function.
 Here's how to process all European cities: